tanuj-maheshwari/SQL-Executor/README.md

 #### Executing the SQL command

-The SQL command then created, refered to as "populated query" is then executed through the database connection object
+The SQL command then created, referred to as "populated query" is then executed through the database connection object

 #### Populating the POJO